 4, Good equipment helps 100%.

 5, A mirror in small doses helped me coach my athletes big time.
 Don't let them use it all the time though.

-7, Getting your athletes in good solid runners is the best you can hope for, if they buy weightlifting shoes you’ll see massive improvements, encourage them to buy them.
+7, Getting your athletes in good solid runners is the best you can hope for, if they buy weightlifting shoes you'll see massive improvements, encourage them to buy them.
 In fact, proper runners for gym training, in general, is a huge bed bug of mine.
 I constantly make my athletes buy a decent pair of runners just for gym use.

-13, You’ll never have enough time to coach them, be strict with your time in the session.
+13, You'll never have enough time to coach them, be strict with your time in the session.
 I budget for 20mins including warm-up, it will take around 3-4 weeks for your athletes to like them.

 I am a huge fan of Olympic lifting variations with my athletes, I have seen it transform some people into frankly more explosive humans.
 It is worth noting that to a cohort of strength coaches, they are a waste of time with teams sports athletes and I am totally ok with that viewpoint.
 You absolutely can live without them.
 Modalities such as Hex Bar Jumps, DB Jumps, Plyos, Complex Training, and the list goes on, will all make your athletes more powerful with probably more ease.
 Maybe I just love the challenge of coaching them, I do know if an athlete walks into my weight room for the first time and can do them, I just know that person had a really good strength coach in a previous life.